xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[11/2024] Invited to give a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online)

+[11/2024] Invited to give a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online)

 [10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University of University Open Day

 [09/2024] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2024)!
 This is the second time I have been recognized as one of the "World's Top 2% Scientists".